dustinsterk/dustinsterk.github.io/_posts/2023-03-20-Random-Thoughts.md

 # Random Thoughts from the Past 9 Months
 It has been a busy start to the new year with my full time role and family winter activities.
 A few bits that have been keeping me busy:
 * Travel - UK and Paris for work and pleasure.
-* Dusting off my snowboard and teaching our family to ski (well, mainly my wife).
+* Dusting off my snowboard and my wife and I teaching our family to ski.
 * VR golf and mini putt putt.
 * Restoring DMG-01 Original Gameboy's.
 Including building a "retro bright" lightbox to re-whitening yellowing plastic and some minor soldering work.
 * Scanning local digital radio channels with my [Bluetail Technologies](https://bluetailtechnologies.com/){:target="_blank"} MicroP25RX.
 Sadly this kit is no longer being produced but it is one great little device with a physical screen (via Wio Terminal) and [App based](https://github.com/tvelliott/MicroP25RXMon){:target="_blank"} scanning.
 The sole owner of the company and engineer is possibly working on a updated model once chip supply chain issues ease.